3amory99/Data-Modeling-With-Apache-Cassandra-Using-Python/README.md

 ## How to Run

-To execute the project, simply run the `Project_1B_Project_Template.ipynb` Jupyter Notebook to perform validation and sample queries.
+To execute the project, simply run the `Sparkify.ipynb` Jupyter Notebook to perform validation and sample queries.

 Feel free to explore the dataset and analyze the music streaming behavior on Sparkify's platform.